Consumer Product Safety Commission.

 12. Pencils, Crayons, Other Materials Regulated as Art Materials

 Some commenters requested that certain art materials be determined to not contain lead at levels that exceed the CPSIA lead limits.

 The CPSIA's requirements for lead content are in addition to other statutory and regulatory requirements for children's art materials.
 Compliance under the Labeling of Hazardous Art Materials Act (LHAMA) (15 U.S.C.
 1277) requires the submission of art material product formulations to a toxicologist for review to assess chronic adverse health effects through customary or reasonably foreseeable use.
 If the toxicologist determines that the art material has this potential, the producer or repackager must use cautionary labeling on the product in accordance with the requirements set forth at 16 CFR 1400.14(b)(8), and section 2(p) of the FHSA, 15 U.S.C.
 1261(p).
 Any art material intended for children that is or contains a hazardous substance (by reason either of chronic or acute toxicity) would be a banned hazardous substance under section 2(q)(1)(A) of the FHSA, 15 U.S.C.
 1261(q)(1)(A).
-Art supplies that are intended primarily for use by children must also comply with the lead content limits under section 101(a) of the CPSIA.
+Art supplies that are intended primarily for use by children must also comply with the lead content Start Printed Page 43036limits under section 101(a) of the CPSIA.
 Accordingly, without receiving more information and data regarding the lead content of specific art materials intended primarily for children, we are unable to make any determinations in this proceeding.